nesh170/SLogo/addition.md

 2) Did you get it completely right on the first try?

-I did not due to the bug explained due to the bug above.
+I did not due to the bug explained above.

 3) How many files did you need to add or update?
 Why?